-Based on an Indian street dish that I often had a restaurant versions of while travelling in India.
+This curry is based on an Indian street dish that I often had a restaurant versions of while travelling in India.
 The dish is finished with raw lemon juice, onion, garlic and chill to give a mixture of flavours and textures.
+If you are not a fan of chunks of ginger in a curry you may want to finely grate the ginger.

 Soured Chickpea Lemon Curry Recipe